WillJRoper/unknown-pixels/README.md

 - `-r`, `--smooth`: [Optional] Radius of the Gaussian smoothing kernel.
 Default is None.
 - `-P`, `--perspective`: [Optional] Add a false perspective effect.
 Default False.
 - `-l`, `--linewidth`: [Optional] The width of the lines.
 Default is 1.0.
+- `-f`, `--fps`: [Optional] The target frames per second for an output video.
+Only applicable for a video input.
+If omitted, the input video FPS will be used.
 - `--version`: Print the current version.
 - `--help`: Show a help message and exit.